- What is the Analog Sunset?

 If your laptop was manufactured before 2013, as mentioned above you will still be able to display that laptop in the BYOD (Bring Your Own Device) rooms.
 As analog equipment is being replaced in the mediated spaces, your laptop will have either Display port and HDMI outputs.
 Here are the cables currently available that will allow you to display content in the BYOD rooms.

-With the University moving to a BYOD model, we have already begun making modifications.
+With the University moving to a BYOD model, MSU has already begun making modifications.
 The rooms that are currently modified to fit this new model are:

 For the complete list of mediated spaces on campus, please visit https://www.montclair.edu/oit/tech-solutions-center/av-services/learning-sites/